dominikaduda/movie-info-api/README.md

 Basic documentation for endpoints can be found [here](https://app.swaggerhub.com/apis-docs/dudzixxie/Movie-App/1.0.0)

-## Getting Started - see how the app works using Heroku
+## Getting Started - test how the app works using Heroku

-These instructions will let you quickly see how the app works without getting a copy of it on your local machine.
+Test how the app works without getting a copy of it on your local machine.

 **View**
-* Use as base path URL: [heroku]
+* App is available on [heroku]
 * Click [here](https://app.swaggerhub.com/apis-docs/dudzixxie/Movie-App/1.0.0) for detailed information about available endpoints
-* It is recommended to use platform for API Development with a set of tools for making HTTP requests that will let you test endpoints correctly such as **[Postman](https://www.postman.com/)**.

 ## Getting Started - local machine